yissachar/awesome-dart/README.md

 * [StageXL](http://www.stagexl.org/) - StageXL offers an easy to use and complete API (based on the Flash API) for impressive 2D content like games and other rich applications.
 * [Spectre](https://github.com/johnmccutchan/spectre) - Spectre is a modern graphics API aimed at developers creating games and other interactive 3D applications.
-* [DartRocket](https://github.com/StrykerKKD/dartrocket) - DartRocket is an easy to use HTML5 game engine for making 2D HTML5 games.
+* [DartRocket](https://github.com/StrykerKKD/dartrocket) - DartRocket is a HTML5 game framework written in Dart and which uses the StageXL rendering engine.
 * [Pixi Dart](https://github.com/FedeOmoto/pixi) - A port of the pixi.js rendering engine.
 * [Ranger](https://github.com/wdevore/Ranger-Dart) - A game engine centered around HTML5 Canvas and a scene graph.
 * [VilTAGE](https://github.com/ViliX64/VilTAGE) - Provides an easy way of making Dart ASCII based games.